reflexsoar/reflex-docs/docs/detections/repositories.md

 # Detection Repositories
-Detection Repositories allow you to become a global tenant to share detection rules with your sub tenants.
-This means your customers won't have to manually create their own detection rules, and that any new detection rules you create will automatically be applied to the respective customer(s).
+Detection Repositories allow you to become a global tenant to share Detection Rules with your sub tenants.
+This means your customers won't have to manually create their own Detection Rules, and that any new Detection Rules you create will automatically be applied to the respective customer(s).

 ## Creating Detection Repositories
 To create new Detection repositories, the followings steps can be used: